- Octagon definition: How many sides does an octagon have?

 Another how-to-draw an octagon trick would be the one we have already discussed when learning how to find the area of an octagon with squares.
 Start by drawing a big square and then 'chop off' its corners.
 The mathematical term for this procedure is truncating the square.
 If you do it right, you will get a regular octagon shape out of it.
 This method is not as precise as the previous one, but it's easier to perform without any tools at all.

 Using the octagon calculator isn't too complicated, but just in case someone might have any doubts and for the sake of completeness, let's go over the features and uses of this octagon area calculator.
 First of all, we should look at the different fields and what they mean.

 Side Length- It is the length of each side of the regular octagon;

 Perimeter- Sum of the length of all the sides of the octagon;

 Longest diagonal- Length of the line joining 2 furthest vertices;

-Shortest diagonal- Length of the line joining 2 vertices with 2 vertices in between them;
+Shortest diagonal- Length of the line joining 2 vertices with 1 vertex in between them;

 Circumcircle radius- Radius of the circumference that contains all 8 vertices of the regular octagon; and